athlohangade/conversational-ai-bot/rasa-bot/data/nlu.md

 - I need an atm
 - I need an ATM
 - ATMs please
+- ATM
+- can you tell me the nearest atm?
 - ATM locations please
 - Need some atm locations
 - Would like to know atm locations